LendingClub/reflex/README.md

 # reflex

-A set of utility classes for working with RxJava 2.x.
+Reflex is a set of utilities for working with [RxJava 2.x](https://github.com/ReactiveX/RxJava/wiki/What's-different-in-2.0) and [Reactive Streams](http://www.reactive-streams.org/)

 * A binding to Guava's EventBus
 * A bounded work queue implemented as Observables